 Our procedures also cover circumstances in which a member of staff is accused of, or suspected of, abuse.

 We will take steps to ensure that any groups or individuals who hire and/or use our building or grounds inside or outside of school hours, follow the local child protection guidelines and are aware of their safeguarding duties.

 We will ensure that all staff read and understand:

-Educare publishes our safeguarding and child protection policy on our website and hard copies are available on request from the school office.
+Educare will publish our safeguarding and child protection policy on our website and hard copies will be available on request from the school office.